emuskardin/gridworld-gym/README.md

 # If one_time_rewards is set to True, reward in single location will be obtained only once per episode.
 # Otherwise, reward will be given every time
 one_time_rewards = True
+# Step penalty defines a negative reward that is received every step if the reward is not obtained

 env = gym.make(id='poge-v1',
                world_file_path='worlds/world0.txt',